oznogon/gattaibushido-public/rules/03_basic_play.md

 With the Payloads resolved, it's time to drop and draw.

-**Pilots** with more cards in their Stash than Max need to discard down to Max.
+**Pilots** with more cards in their Cache than Max need to discard down to Max.
 Conversely, those with fewer cards than Max get to draw back up.

-**Coach** immediately discards his entire Stash, and does not draw anything to replace it.
+**Coach** immediately discards his entire Cache, and does not draw anything to replace it.

 ### Finally, Narrate the Results